eugenemonnier/data-structures-and-algorithms/README.md

 The `traverse` function takes in a node.
 It checks if the node is `null`.
 If it is, then it returns `null`.
 Otherwise it first checks if `Node.value` is divisible by 15.
 If it is, then it will change `Node.value` to 'fizzbuzz'.
 Otherwise, it will next check to see if `Node.value` is divisible by 3.
 If it is, then it will change `Node.value` to 'fizz'.
 Otherwise, it will next check to see if `Node.value` is divisible by 5.
 If it is, then it will change `Node.value` to 'buzz'.
 Otherwise, it will change `Node.value` to a stringified version of the `Node.value`.
 Then the function will recursively call `traverse` passing in `Node.left` and then again call `traverse` passing in `Node.right`.

 ## [Selection Sort](https://github.com/eugenemonnier/data-structures-and-algorithms/pull/38)
-Create a `selectionSort` function.
+Create a `InsertionSort` function.

 ### Challenge
-Create a function called `selectionSort` that takes in an array of integers and returns that array sorted lowest to highest.
+Create a function called `InsertionSort` that takes in an array of integers and returns that array sorted lowest to highest.

 ### Approach & Efficency
-First we create the `selectionSort` function that takes in an array of integers.
+First we create the `InsertionSort` function that takes in an array of integers.
 Then we create a variable, `n`, to use for the array length.
 Next we enter a for loop that continues for as long as `i` is less than `n - 1`.
 Inside that loop we create the variable `min` and set its value to `i`.
 Then we go inside an inner loop.
 In that loop we set `j` equal to `i + 1`, and continue for as long as `j` is less than `n`.
 Inside that loop we will check to see if our array at index `j` is less than our array at inder `min`.
 If it is then we set `min` equal to `j`.
 After we get out of the inner loop we create the variable `temp` and set its value equal to the array at index `min` which will be the lowest value found in the inner loop.
 From there the array at `min` is set to the array at `i` and the array at `i` is set to the value of `temp`.
 After we exit the outer loop we return the array which will now be sorted lowest to highest.

 ### Solution
 ![Insertion Sort](./assets/selection-sort.jpg)